freeCodeCamp/freeCodeCamp/guide/english/computer-science/databases/relational-databases/index.md

 ## Records

-A record is a single entity of data.
+A record is a single row of data.
 As in the example above, it could be a user, an account, a device, or anything that data can represent.
 Records do need a unique identifier, sometimes referred to as a key.
 This key must be unique as it is used to describe relationships a record has with other records in other tables.
 In Figure 1, we could add keys to each row that identifies each user with a key and the table would now look like Figure 2.

 | KEY       | user       | email             | Telephone                           |
 |-----------|------------|------------------|--------------------------------------|